A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Introduction

-To address the above challenges, we propose to represent the conditional intensities (dependencies) of the CTBN as Poisson regression to take into account the impact of various level of exogenous variables on the network structure and parameters.
+To address the above challenges, we propose to represent the conditional intensities (dependencies) of the CTBN as {regularized} Poisson regression to take into account the impact of various levels of exogenous variables on the network structure and parameters.
 We then transform the CTBN into a large-scale regularized regression estimation problem and propose an adaptive framework with early stopping features for structure and parameter learning.
 Using a large dataset of patients with multiple chronic conditions extracted from electronic health records of the Department of Veterans Affairs, we compare the predictive performance of the proposed functional CTBN model with some of the existing methods in the literature, including LRMCL \cite{alaeddini_mining_2017} and unsupervised MTBN \cite{faruqui2018mining}.
-We also demonstrate the performance of the proposed functional CTBN for analyzing the trajectories of MCC emergence over time.
+We also demonstrate the performance of the proposed functional CTBN for analyzing the trajectories of MCC emergence over time. { Our paper has the following contributions: \begin{enumerate} \item We propose to formulate the conditional intensities of the continuous-time Bayesian networks (CTBN) as a function of exogenous risk factors using regularized Poisson regression.
+Our case study enables the personalization of the proposed functional CTBN for individual patients according to their risk factors. \item We propose an adaptive group regularization-based framework to simultaneously learn the structure and conditional intensities of the functional CTBN.
+The information of the regularization path of the proposed learning algorithm helps the users, i.e., medical practitioners and patients, to achieve the desired level of sparsity. \item We propose a Gaussian mixture model (GMM) based approach for early stopping of the proposed learning algorithm without losing much information.
+The proposed approach uses clustering to expedite pushing insignificant parameters with very small values toward zero, which may take numerous additional iterations of the training algorithm. \end{enumerate} }

 The remainder of the paper is structured as follows.
 Section \ref{Section: Literature} provides the relevant literature to the proposed study.
 Section \ref{Section: background} presents the preliminaries and background for the CTBN.
 Section \ref{Section: Methodology} describes the details of the proposed functional CTBN and the regularized regression model for learning its structure and parameters.
-Section \ref{Section:CTBN_Case_Study} presents the study population, the resulting model structure and parameters, predictive performance and trajectory analysis.
+Section \ref{Section:CTBN_Case_Study} presents the study population, the resulting model structure and parameters, predictive performance, and trajectory analysis.
 Section \ref{Section: Conclusion} provides the summary and concluding remarks.